Buying life insurance can be scary. Especially if you’ve never done it before. Here are some quick tips to help you make smarter policy decisions.

 So where might these shared decisions go wrong?

 When we realize that life insurance is a very personal product.
 Most people use these “rules of thumb” indicators when it comes to buying a policy:

 - Some people say you should buy life insurance when you are young to get benefits, like low premiums that remain level for the rest of the term of coverage

 - Others like to say you should have 8 to 10 times your salary in coverage

 - Still others say that whole life insurance is a waste of time and money…and you’d do better to invest in other things with less risk or higher returns

 Rules of thumb may have worked in the past, but in an increasingly changing world where finances are shape-shifting with every new bend in the economy, these rules of thumb are not reliable anymore.

 If you’re thinking of buying coverage, make sure you do it right: Right for you, right for your family, and right for your pocket.

 First, talk to a licensed agent and run through a complete needs analysis.
 Ask yourself why you’re thinking of getting covered, and who you would want to protect in case of your death.
-Answering these questions as clearly as possible helps define the search for adequate and affordable life insurance.
-It helps you make wise choices when it comes to the key components of a policy – what type of coverage you want (term or permanent); face amount (amount your beneficiary will receive); and coverage length.
+Answering these questions as clearly as possible helps define the search for adequate and affordable coverage.
+It helps you make wise choices when it comes to the key components of a policy…what type of coverage you want (term or permanent), the face amount (amount your beneficiary will receive), and the length of coverage.

 It’s good to consider life insurance for your children as well.
-Buying a life insurance policy when they’re young would make sure they are covered in the future, even if they develop health problems later on in life which would, otherwise, make them uninsurable.
+Buying a life insurance policy when they’re young would make sure that they are covered in the future…even if they develop health problems later on in life which would, otherwise, make them uninsurable.